Table of Contents - Article 4

 existing development, or new construction of projects that meets or exceeds

-4.A.9.A – Thresholds for Projects Requiring DRO Approval
+Projects Requiring DRO Approval

 Number of Units or Square Feet

-20,000 square feet 16 du
+20,000 sq. ft. or 16 du

-Any project utilizing the Infill Redevelopment Overlay
+Any project utilizing the Infill

-Approval of a subdivision plan is required for all
+Approval of a Subdivision Plan is required for all

 subdivision of land for which a plat or plat waiver has not been granted

 pursuant to Art.
-11,
+11, Subdivision, Platting, and

 Projects exceeding the thresholds above shall comply with Art.
-5.C,
+5.C, Design Standards.

 Any amendment to an

-existing development, or new construction of residential, commercial or
+existing development, or new construction of residential, commercial, or

 industrial projects that meets or exceeds either the maximum square footage or

 units, or maximum acreage of Table 4.A.9.B, Thresholds for Projects

-Requiring Board of County Commission Approval, shall be reviewed and approved as a PDD or
+Requiring Board of County Commissioners Approval, shall be reviewed and approved as a PDD or

 Zoning Map Amendment (Rezoning) to a PDD or TDD.
 Projects that meet or exceed the

 of a PDD or TDD; are not allowed to be a PDD or TDD by the Plan; or for non-residential

 The following projects